PostHog/posthog.com/contents/docs/index.md

 Check out our [deployment page](/docs/self-host/overview#deploy).

-### Capturing events with PostHog
+### 2. Capturing events with PostHog

+[Events](/docs/user-guides/events) are the fundamental building block of the advanced analytics features of PostHog.
 You can capture events and send data to PostHog in 3 different ways:

 **Snippet**